Bala Movie Review: 'Love Is In The Hair' For Ayushmann Khurrana In This Engaging Film!

 Barring the distracting loud brown foundation, Bhumi Pednekar as the dark-skinned Latika shines bright in her part.
 As a fiery, headstrong lawyer who is comfortable in her skin, the actress pulls off her role well.

-In the age of infuencers and social media celebrities, Yami Gautam's Pari reflects a lot about today's youngsters.
+In the age of influencers and social media celebrities, Yami Gautam's Pari reflects a lot about today's youngsters.
 The actress lights up the screen every time she makes an appearance.
-One of the most brilliantly-written scenes in the film features her explaining why her character places vanity above every time else in life.
+One of the most brilliantly-written scenes in the film feature her explaining why her character places vanity above everything else in life.

-The supporting lot of actors- Saurabh Shukla, Javed Jaffery, Abhishek Banerjee and Seema Pahwa are good in their respective roles.
+The supporting lot of actors - Saurabh Shukla, Javed Jaffery, Abhishek Banerjee and Seema Pahwa are good in their respective roles.

 Technical Aspects

-Anuj Rakesh Dhawan's lens perfectly captures the townscape and makes it one of the characters in the film.
+Anuj Rakesh Dhawan's lens perfectly capture the townscape and makes it one of the characters in the film.
 Hemanti Sarkar's editing works fine to make it an entertaining watch.

 Music

 'Don't Be Shy' which plays during the end credits leaves you with a happy mood.
-Tequila makes for a perfect wedding dance song.
-Least but not the least, 'Zindagi' tugs at the heartstrings.
+'Tequila' makes for a perfect wedding dance song.
+Last but not the least, 'Zindagi' tugs at the heartstrings.

 Verdict